melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 defined as 2-year averages to reduce the effects of interannual variability in catch on interpolated estimates.

+The MRFSS did not collect data on the size composition of discarded fish, although recent CRFS sampling shows that the mean size of discarded fish is smaller than retained catch.
+Since catch type “B1” is an angler-reported mixture of dead discards and landed fish which were unavailable to the sampler, the true size composition of B1 fish is unknown.
+To determine the effect of alternative assumptions about the size composition of discarded fish, the STAT separated B1 fish into a separate fleet in the model.
+This allowed us to apply size composition data from the more recent CRFS survey, and compare the result to a model that assumes B1 catch has the same size composition as the examined catch.
+Results are described in the model sensitivity section.
+Since the ratio of B1 catch to total catch (A+B1) was highly variable among years, an average B1/(A+B1) ratio was estimated for each subregion and boat mode.
+These average discard ratios were applied to the annual estimates of total catch to estimate annual discarded catch.

-MRFSS estimates of catch and discard after adjustment for missing average weights, changes in subregion definition, and sampling gaps are shown in Table \@ref(tab:landings).
+MRFSS estimates of catch and discard (1000s of fish) after adjustment for changes in subregion definition and sampling gaps are shown in Table \@ref(tab:landings).

 *California Recreational Fisheries Survey (CRFS), 2004-2020*

 Estimates of recreational landings and discard since 2004 have been produced by the CRFS.
-This survey improves upon the MRFSS sampling design, with higher sampling rates and finer spatial and temporal resolution.
+This survey improves upon the MRFSS sampling design, employing higher sampling rates and producing estimates with finer spatial and temporal resolution.
+The CRFS also employs onboard CPFV observers, providing spatially referenced, drift-level estimates of catch and discard for a subset of anglers on observed groundfish trips, as well as length composition data for discarded catch.
+These data are extremely valuable to stock assessment (see the CRFS Onboard Index of Abundance Index for further details).

-Mortality estimates for the period 2005-2018 were queried from [RecFIN](www.recfin.org).
+CRFS mortality estimates for the period 2005-2020 were queried from [RecFIN] (www.recfin.org).
-Reported estimates are for southern California, all modes, and filtered to exclude fish caught in Mexican waters.
-Total recreational mortality estimates provided to RecFIN are also adjusted using species- and depth-specific discard mortality rates.
+Reported estimates were aggregated into subregion (north and south of Point Conception) and boat mode (PC and PR), and filtered to exclude fish caught in Mexican waters.
+Shore modes were a minor component of the recreational catch and were combined with the PR mode.

 *Discard mortality rates*
+Total recreational mortality estimates provided to RecFIN are adjusted using species- and depth-specific discard mortality rates.
-The recreational discard mortality rates for vermilion that were endorsed by the SSC and adopted by the
+The discard mortality rates for vermilion that were endorsed by the SSC and adopted by the
 PFMC in March 2017 are 20% for 0-10 fm, 34% for 10-20 fm, 50% for 20-30 fm, and
 100% for greater than 30 fm.

+Similar to the MRFSS data, CRFS discard estimates were treated as a separate fleet to evaluate the effect of alternative size composition assumptions on model results.
+However, estimates of retained and released dead fish (in numbers) by subregion and mode are available from the RecFIN website, and these were used in the model.
+Other than combining PR and shore modes, the estimates described above were used without modification.

 *Recreational length composition data*